An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Motivation

 The Feynman rules for this model are: \begin{itemize} \item the interaction $\Tr[(M^\dagger M)^2]$ is a single 4--valent vertex; \item the propagator is modified by $C_2^{-1}$; \item the propagator only allows edges of the form $M^\dagger$--$M$. \end{itemize}

-\paragraph{Restricted ribbon graphs and their duals.} With only one vertex type present, the generated graphs form a necklace-like sequence of loops of identical quartic vertices (See Fig. \ref{fig:korder}).
+\paragraph{Restricted ribbon graphs and their duals.} With only one vertex type present, the generated graphs form a necklace-lik sequence of loops of identical quartic vertices (See Fig. \ref{fig:korder}).
 These diagrams lack the $AAB$-vertices and face constraints necessary to realize the CDT structure.
-Thus, \eqref{model1} does \emph{not} reproduce CDT---but it illustrates how making a change of variables to move the external matrix $C_2$ into the propagator dramatically alters the combinatorial structure of the Feynmann expansion.
+Thus, \eqref{model1} does \emph{not} reproduce CDT.

 These observations motivate a general question: \emph{What is the precise relationship between complex matrix models with general quadratic/kinetic term and self-adjoint dually-weighted multi--matrix models?} This paper provides the full answer.
 We show that a complex matrix model with covariance $(P,Q)$\footnote{This term is used to indicate that the pair of matrices $(P,Q)$ appears in the quadratic part of the action.
 It is not a formal statement about the probabilistic nature of these models.} is \emph{exactly equivalent} to a self-adjoint two--matrix model via an intermediate field representation.
 In this, the intermediate field carries a logarithmic, dually weighted potential (characteristic of DWMM and the causal matrix model).
 Furthermore, the complex matrix model \eqref{model1} is simply a special case of the general mechanism proved in Section~\ref{sec:equivmm}.